-Karl & Brenda Stegall served for 40 years within the AWF Conference.
-Upon retirement, Karl vowed he would devote the remaining years of his life to providing financial assistance for seminarians that were struggling financially.
+Brenda and Karl Stegall served together for 40 years within the Alabama - West Florida (AWF) Conference of The United Methodist Church.
+Upon retirement in 2007, Karl vowed he would devote the remaining years of his life to providing financial assistance for seminary students who were struggling financially.

 In 1970, Karl was appointed the senior minister of the First United Methodist Church of Bonifay, Florida.
 While serving in Bonifay, Karl led the congregation in the building of a new Fellowship Hall.